Delphinia picta: Life cycle

 Adults raised in the lab usually live less than 40 days, but can live up to 69 days.
 Mating takes place in the evening two days after emergence from pupae.
 The female will wave her wings gently and a male will respond by flicking his wings before copulation.
-Courtship may also include one or more of the partners blowing a bubble from their mouth.
+Courtship may also include one or both of the partners blowing a bubble from their mouth.
 Females will lay up to 500 eggs in decaying herbaceous plant matter, which then hatch into larvae in 4 to 6 days.
 Larvae develop through three instar stages and reach pupae in 21–30 days then finish pupating 14–17 days later.
 The development is affected by the amount of daylight: D. picta is a multivoltine species with one generation going from May to July and the other overwintering as mature larvae.

 Ecology

 Among the plants it associates with are black locust (Robinia pseudoacacia), eastern cottonwood (Populus deltoides), and saw palmetto (Serenoa repens).
 It is prey for wasps, such as Crabro monticola.